sanonionha/sanonionha/README.md

 - 👋 Hi, I’m @sanonionha
-- 👀 I’m interested in encontrar conteúúdos  e  códigos  legais
+- 👀 I’m interested in find lines of cool codes
-- 🌱 I’m currently learning  programação
+- 🌱 I’m currently learning  programming
 - 💞️ I’m looking to collaborate with my friends.
 - 📫 How to reach me on instagram:@sankkj_

 <!---
 sanonionha/sanonionha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.